adonisjs/legacy-docs/3.0/lucid.md

 #### primaryKey

 Each model has a defined primary key, which defaults to `id`.
 Value for primary key is auto-populated by Lucid whenever you save a new model to the database.
-Also primary key is required to resolve model relations.
+Also, the primary key is required to resolve model relations.

 To override default value you can define a different primary key.